harshalmittal4/gotests/go-basics/Readme.md

 or same as the following command in learn/testing/gotests/go-basics directory
 $ go install

-- The go build command compiles the packages, along with their dependencies, but it doesn't install the results.
+- go build
+compiles the packages, along with their dependencies, but it doesn't install the results.
 Instead it saves the compiled package in the local build cache.
 If we want our program to run again, we don’t have to compile the program again, we simply run the executable file.

-The go install command compiles and installs the packages, along with their dependencies.
+- The go install command compiles and installs the packages, along with their dependencies.
 Basically you can use go build as a check that the packages can be built (along with their dependencies) while go install also (permanently) installs the results in the proper folder ($GOPATH/pkg).

 - go build -o DirectoryPath
 parameter -o followed by go build allows to output binary to a specified location